thejeffreystone/home-assistant-config-v2/README.md

 **Automations:**
 ```
 Daily:
 These are daily automations like turning on lights at sunset, and turning them off at sunrise.

-Events
+Events:
 These are based on reoccuring events like Trash notifications.

 Garage:
 These are based on the garage door opening and closing and include things like turning on the driveway lights
 if the sun is below the horizon or notifying us if the garage door is open and the sun has set or notifying us
 that the garage door failed to close

 Media:
 These are around the media player and will fire scenes based on when the Apple Tv starts playing or pauses.

 Notifications:
 Notifications are sent out when people come or go.
 Most of them are audible in the house, but some are text based

 Presence:
 The automations fire when we leave or arrive or around individuals travel.
 These are typically not notifications, but may
 set statuses that fire other automations.

 Security:
 These are all security related and mostly relate to sounding alarms when doors open while the security system is armed.

 Transit:
 These are all based on when someone leaves work and simply provides an ETA home.

 Weather:
 Weather based automations that include sounding a tornado alarm.

 Zones:
 These are all based on sensors that are connected to an old security system and monitor doors and windows.

 ```